inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 	Someone dropped me on my head?
 		-- Doroy Parker, "Theory"
 If God is perfect, why did He cre discontinuous fs?
 "How should I know if it works?
-That's what beta testers are for.
+That's what beta testers  for.
 I only coded it."
 (Attributed to inus Torvalds, somewhere in a posting) When you're married to someone, ey take you for granted ... when